The Summer's Tale

-Act One takes place in a totalitarian state in the early 1950s, somewhere not unlike Soviet Ukraine or Gheorghiu-Dej’s Romania.
+Act One takes place in a totalitarian state in the early 1950s, somewhere not unlike Soviet Georgia or Gheorghiu-Dej’s Romania.
 A winter of discontent.

 Act Two takes place 16 years later in a neighbouring, more liberal state, on the sun-parched shores of a warm sea, perhaps like Papandreou’s Greece, or Tito’s Yugoslavia.
 The second generation awaken a summer of love….

 Performance licence from Faber Music here.